Last updated: May 4, 2026

 Can I get back pay for care I already gave?

 Do not count on it.
 Many programs only pay after services are approved and the caregiver is fully enrolled.
-Ask this question early, in writing if possible.
-Families often provide months of unpaid care while waiting, so it is safer to assume back pay is limited or unavailable unless the program says otherwise.
+Ask this question early and try to get the answer in writing.

 Can my parent just pay me directly?

-Yes, sometimes that is the right backup plan, especially if your parent is not Medicaid-eligible or is stuck on a waitlist.
-But it should be done with a written caregiver agreement, clear records, and tax guidance.
-If you skip the paperwork, you can create family conflict, audit problems, or later Medicaid trouble.
-Review IRS household employment rules and get professional advice if large sums are involved.
+Yes, sometimes that is the right backup plan.
+Use a written caregiver agreement, clear records, and tax guidance.
+Poor records can create family conflict, tax problems, or later Medicaid issues.

 Editorial note: This guide is produced based on our Editorial Standards using official and other high-trust sources, regularly updated and monitored, but not affiliated with any government agency and not a substitute for official agency guidance.
 Individual eligibility outcomes cannot be guaranteed.